 Alchemy Market and Cafe offers lunch, dinner, and picnic supplies, but a between-meal snack of truffle fries and craft beer hits the spot.
 191 Main St., 728-0700, alchemymarket.com.
 The three tables inside tiny Aria Bakery & Espresso Café are often empty in good weather, so grab coffee and a spinach-ricotta croissant and step outside to join the chatter on the stoop.
 458 Main St., Ste.
 B, 728-9250, ariabakery.com.
 Snag a bar seat and dig in to the varied vegetarian menu at Mineral, which includes a nightly prix fixe dinner and à la carte offerings such as “land scallops” (savory tofu) and a secret-recipe veggie burger.
 419 Main St., 728-9743, mineralrestaurant.com.

 A carefully tended garden of roses, wisteria, and Dutch elms surrounds the Dunbar House, 1880.
 Equal attention is paid to period decor and an eclectic breakfast menu.
-From $210.
 271 Jones St., 728-2897, dunbarhouse.com.
 To find a place to stay, visit AAA.com/hotels.

 Photography by Gary Crabbe

 This article was first published in September 2011.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.

 Check out the rest of our Gold Country package:

 Sutter Creek: A handsome Gold Country base camp